-WHY is the QHY600 CMOS camera more expensive than models from other manufacturers that also use the Sony IMX 455 BSI CMOS sensor?
+WHY are the QHY600 monochrome CMOS cameras more expensive than models from other manufacturers that also use the Sony IMX 455 BSI CMOS sensor?

 Image sensors are THE basis of ALL imaging in astronomical photography.
 The performance of the camera - i.e. the read out raw image after exposure - is based on the quality of the CMOS or CCD sensor and its performance.

-QHYCCD is one of the few manufacturers of amateur-priced cameras that uses the Sony IMX BSI sensor in "industry-grade" quality in the QHY 600 camera series.
-WHY?
+QHYCCD is one of the few manufacturers of amateur-priced cameras that uses the Sony IMX BSI sensor in "industry-grade" quality in all mono version of QHY600 series use IMX455 industry grade sensor (Grade-K) – except the QHY600-L. WHY?

 FRAMOS - a world leader in industrial, scientific and medical imaging technologies and custom camera development - comments on the choice of "consumer-grade" and "industry-grade" sensors and recommends the following to customers): (www.framos.com/en/products/sensors/consumer-sensors/)